 - 3 eggs

-- optional - 1/2 cup mini chocolate chips, 1/2 cup chopped nuts
+- 1/2 cup mini chocolate chips, chopped walnuts optional

-- Heat the oven to 350*F. Grease two loaf pans (one large, one medium).
+Heat the oven to 350 degrees F. Grease two loaf pans (one large, one medium).

-- In a large bowl combine the flour, sugar, powder, soda, salt and cinnamon.
+In a large bowl combine the flour, sugar, soda, cream of tartar, salt and cinnamon.